lucasgsa/DiscordBotKPNz/README.md

 this enable the user to create custom bots.

 ### How to use:
+ ##### BotLauncher.jar is the compiled and executable file.
+   - for use, the only files required are BotLauncher and the configFiles folder
+ ##### To start, run start.bat or open BotLauncher.jar directly.
  ##### Create bot, and configure:
-   - Create your own bot on discord developer page.
+   - create your own bot on discord developer page.
-   - Copy the acess token.
+   - copy the acess token.
-   - Paste the token, discordToken in the file botconfig.json that is on the folder "configFiles".
+   - paste the token, discordToken in the file botconfig.json that is on the folder "configFiles".
  ##### Adding custom message:
-   - Open messages.json in folder configFiles.<br>
+   - open messages.json in folder configFiles.<br>
-   - Respect the format of json.
+   - respect the format of json.
 Remember "," after.<br>
-   - You could use tags, in botMessage, current tags:<br>
+   - you could use tags, in botMessage, current tags:<br>
        - &author - replaces all occurrences with the name of the user who sent the message.<br>
        - More tags will be added soon.<br>
  #### Example:<br>